Aftermath of World War I: Japan

 Because of the Anglo-Japanese Allience that Japan had signed with Great Britain in 1902, Japan was one of the Allies during the war.
 With British assistance, Japanese forces attacked Germany's territories in Shandong, China, including the East Asian coaling base of the Imperial German Navy.
 The German forces were defeated and surrendered to Japan in November 1914.
 The Japanese navy also succeeded in seizing several of Germany's island possessions in the western Pacific: the Carolines, the Mariana Islands, and the Marshall Islands.

 At the Paris Peace Conference in 1919, Japan was granted all of Germany's pre-war rights in Shandong Province in China (despite China also being one of the Allies during the war): outright possession of the territory of Jiaozhou Bay, and favorable commercial rights throughout the rest of the province, as well as the South Seas Mandate over the German Pacific island possessions that the Imperial Japanese Navy had taken.
 Also, Japan was granted a permanent seat on the Council of the League of Nations.
 Nevertheless, the Western powers refused Japan's request for the inclusion of a "racial equality" clause as part of the Treaty of Versailles.
 Shandong reverted to Chinese control in 1922 after mediation by the United States during the Washington Naval Conference.
 Weihai followed in 1930.

 United States

-While disillusioned by the war, it having not achieved the high ideals promised by President Woodrow Wilson, American commercial interests did finance Europe's rebuilding and reparation efforts in Germany, at least until the onset of the Great Depression.
+While disillusioned by the war, not having achieved the high ideals promised by President Woodrow Wilson, American commercial interests did finance Europe's rebuilding and reparation efforts in Germany, at least until the onset of the Great Depression.
 American opinion on the propriety of providing aid to Germans and Austrians was split, as evidenced by an exchange of correspondence between Edgar Gott, an executive with The Boeing Company and Charles Osner, chairman of the Committee for the Relief of Destitute Women and Children in Germany and Austria.
 Gott argued that relief should first go to citizens of countries that had suffered at the hands of the Central Powers, while Osner made an appeal for a more universal application of humanitarian ideals.
+It is also important to note that some Americans also felt that the Treaty of Versailles was too harsh towards Germany and that many were upset with France due to it defaulting on its war debts.

+Shortly before this default was the Crash of 1929 which led to the Great Depression and a strengthening of Isolationism as economic issues came to the forefront.
 The American economic influence allowed the Great Depression to start a domino effect, pulling Europe in as well.

+Following the war the United States also returned once more to a strong influence of isolationism or non interventionalism.
+This also effected their engagement with the League of Nations and willingness to enter the Second World War such as passing the Neutrality acts.

+After the war the trend of increasing United States influence in Latin America continued.
+Bolivia, Colombia, Ecuador, and Peru accepted this influence and Argentina and Chile opposed it at least until 1945.